jbeat30/docker-apache-php56/readme.md

 - Timezone set to Asia/Seoul.
 - Short tags are enabled.
 - Composer is installed for managing PHP dependencies.
+- Options FollowSymLinks and AllowOverride All are set in the Apache configuration.
+- Require all granted Give all users full access to the contents of the directory for development environment.

 ## Author